0xPeerHold/cmdbin/README.md

 ```

 Saves are written to a temporary file and then renamed over the original, so the bin is never left half-written if something goes wrong mid-save.

+One exception to "one file": the first time you switch sharing on, `share-cert.pem` and `share-key.pem` are written into the same folder, both readable only by you.
+Neither exists until you use sharing, and deleting them just makes a new pair next time.

 ---